Stumptown in a K-Cup? Keurig deal brings margin opportunity

+* New Age Beverages Corp - on March 23, entered asset purchase agreement whereby co agreed to acquire substantially all of operating assets of Marley Beverage Co

-NEW YORK Taking coffee maker Keurig Green Mountain Inc GMCR.O private will give JAB Holding Co an opportunity to press for higher margins and even increase prices for the single-serve K-Cups used in about 21 million U.S. homes, analysts and industry bankers said.
+NEW YORK Dec 8 Taking coffee maker Keurig Green Mountain Inc private will give JAB Holding Co an opportunity to press for higher margins and even increase prices for the single-serve K-Cups used in about 21 million U.S. homes, analysts and industry bankers said.

 While some of the more immediate benefits of a deal would come from JAB's heightened leverage in sourcing coffee beans, the bigger opportunity lies in the greater profit of distributing JAB's expanding portfolio of brands, including higher-end "craft" names like Peet's Coffee & Tea, Caribou and Stumptown Coffee Roasters, analysts and bankers said.